“There’s no way that you can be a successful business person in the 21st century if you don’t know the world.”

 (1) Participation in a global immersion course

 (2) Completion of an international project: Applied Management Research or Business Creation Program

 (3) Enrollment in one of the many on-campus or virtual global management elective courses

 Concentrating on the school’s target regions of Asia and Latin America, UCLA Anderson offers four-unit global immersion elective courses designed to expose students to a country’s economy, political environment, major industries and businesses, local culture, key historical events and the many aspects of conducting business outside the United States.
 Typically, these courses include a travel component.
 Courses with a travel component include an immersive one-week in-country for a blend of guest speakers (business executives, policy makers, opinion leaders and entrepreneurs), company and startup visits, as well as cultural activities and networking with alumni.

-Applied Management Research (AMR) is the field study requirement for the full-time MBA program and serves as the capstone project for second-year students.
+Applied Management Research (AMR) is a capstone project for second-year full-time MBA students.
 The Center for Global Management supports field study projects focused on social enterprise and community impact globally.
 From education and health care to conservation and labor rights, through these projects students learn about the issues facing entrepreneurs and nonprofits in emerging markets.

 Henry Ford II Chair in International Management

 Laurence D. and Lori W. Chair in Finance

 Adjunct Professor of Decisions, Operations and Technology Management

 Distinguished Professor of Finance